PROPERTY TAX EXEMPTIONS

 Low-income seniors who receive the Senior Citizens’ exemption automatically qualify for the Enhanced STAR exemption. * Income subject to change annually.

-Click here for detailed Enhanced STAR Exemption Brochure.
+Click here for detailed Enhanced STAR Exemption Brochure and Enhanced STAR Exemption application.

 SENIOR CITIZENS’ REAL PROPERTY TAX EXEMPTION